Tips for Grad School Letters of Recommendation

 - A professional colleague or manager who can share about your success and habits in the workplace.

-Now that you have ideas of who you can reach out to, you can start planning the best way to ask them for this favor.
-In pre-pandemic times, the prevailing advice was to make this request in person whenever possible.
-These days, it’s more likely that you’ll be communicating virtually via email, but that doesn’t mean you should treat “the ask” informally (see below for a helpful template).
+Now that you have ideas of who you can reach out to, you may be wondering how to ask for a letter of recommendation for grad school.
+It’s best to make this request in person, but these days that may not always be possible.
+You may need to communicate virtually via email, but that doesn’t mean you should treat “the ask” informally.

-Keep the following tips in mind as you begin approaching potential letter writers:
+Keep the following considerations in mind as you begin approaching potential letter writers:

 - There is always a chance they may say “No.” If the individual says no, do not take it personally.
 Thank them for their consideration and go back to your list of options.
 Begging or bargaining with someone who has declined to write for you is never a good idea.